Aestivate - To remain inactive during a prolonged period of high temperatures or drought, usually while hidden. (also Estivate)

 Allopatric - Describes two or more taxa which have geographic ranges that are completely separated.

-Amelanistic - Lacking melanin, or dark pigment, but not all pigment, as with an albino.
+Amelanistic - (Hypomelanistic) - Lacking Melanin, or dark pigment, in the skin, but not lacking all pigment, as in Albinism.

 Anal Spur - Vestigial hind limbs on each side of the vent of a boid snake appearing as a pointed spur.

 Anerythristic - Lacking the red (or orange) coloration (erythrin) which normally occurs.
 (EG. a snake that is normally black, red, and white, that is black and white only.)

 Anterior - Toward the front or head end.

 Antibiosis - an antagonistic association between two organisms in which one is adversely affected.

 Anuran - A frog or toad.

 Aposematic (Aposematism) - Colorations or markings serving to warn or repel predators.
 Colored or constructed in a way that indicates special capabilities for defense.
 Advertising by an animal to potential predators that it is not good to eat.
 (Aposematic coloring.)